GoogleCloudPlatform/cluster-toolkit/community/examples/intel/README.md

   [--backend-config bucket=<GCS tf backend bucket>]
 ```

-It will create a set of directories containing Terraform modules and Packer
+This will create a set of directories containing Terraform modules and Packer
 templates.

-Please notice how you may provide an optional, but recommended, [back-end configuration][backend].
-This will save the terraform state in a pre-existing [Google Cloud Storage bucket][bucket].
+The `--backend-config` option is not required but recommended.
+It will save the terraform state in a pre-existing [Google Cloud Storage bucket][bucket].
+For more information see [Setting up a remote terraform state][backend].

 Follow `ghpc` instructions to deploy the environment